 Not sure what to track?
 Determine your goals first, and choose an attribution model that supports your high-level business goals.
-When you want to ensure you’re maximizing return on every dollar spent, use a last-click attribution model to credit the final touch point before a purchase.
+When you want to ensure you’re maximising return on every dollar spent, use a last-click attribution model to credit the final touch point before a purchase.
 If you want to understand the first interaction that’s capturing new customers before they start on their paths to purchase, use a first-click attribution model.

 But don’t stop there.

 You can use a linear attribution model to credit all touchpoints equally and understand your consumer’s journey at a more granular level.
-Or set up a time decay attribution model to give more credit to touchpoints closest to the sale (so you can maximize return on ad spend) while still allowing you to see other touchpoints that led to the conversion.
+Or set up a time decay attribution model to give more credit to touchpoints closest to the sale (so you can maximise return on ad spend) while still allowing you to see other touchpoints that led to the conversion.

 Take your time with this one, and make adjustments as needed.
 Use Google’s Model Comparison Tool to compare different attribution models and get a taste of what to expect before you make changes.